abdellani/interview-backend-task/README.md

 # About the program

-This program is developer for the technical backend interview.
-It's a RESTFul application that provide three routes.
+This program is developed for a technical interview.
+It's a RESTFul application that provides three routes.

-1.  `POST /login` expect a username and a password, and returns a `JWT` token for future requests.
+1.  `POST /login` expects a username and a password, and returns a `JWT` token for future requests.
 2.  `POST /thumbnails` protected route that expects a json payload `{"url":"http://link"}`, and return the relative path to the resized image.
 Example of a response

 ```json